das-developers/das2-tomcat-server/README.md

 * Caching and HAPI server functions of the Python-based server have not been implemented, and there are no plans to do this.
 * This server relies on the Autoplot jumbo jar file to provide some functions.
-* The header found on autoplot.jar prevents this versions use, unless the header is removed.
+* The header found on autoplot.jar prevents this version's use, unless the header is removed.